-The ST-ONEMP is the world's first digital controller embedding ARM Cortex M0+ core, an offline programmable controller with synchronous rectification, and USB PD PHY in a single package.
-Such a system is specifically designed to control ZVS non-complementary active clamp flyback converters to create high power density chargers and adapters with a first USB-PD interface and a second output.
+The ST-ONE is the world's first digital controller embedding ARM Cortex M0+ core, an offline programmable controller with synchronous rectification, and USB PD PHY in a single package.
+Such a system is specifically designed to control ZVS non-complementary active clamp flyback converters to create high power density chargers and adapters with USB-PD interface.